ActilityConnectors/DX-API-Dataflow/README.md

 - IoT

-To understand the working architecture of a dataflow, see the Figure 1.
+To understand the working architecture of a dataflow, see the next figure.
 This figure shows the main parts of a Dataflow which is composed by a binder processor, a decoder unit, and a 1-to-N connector.
 Components that must be defined in the application.

 ![dx-api dataflow scheme](https://user-images.githubusercontent.com/41436968/43260523-13949d42-90da-11e8-8196-ddb6b9352db6.jpg)